Tie (draw): Politics

 In other areas, such as in a vote, there may be a method to break the tie.
 Having an odd number of voters is one solution—after the election of the Doge of Venice by a committee of 40 was deadlocked in a tie, the number of electors was increased to 41—but may not always be successful, for example, if a member is absent or abstains, or if there are more than two candidates.
 In many cases one member of an assembly may by convention not normally vote, but will exercise a casting vote in case of deadlock.
-Sometimes some method of random choice, such as tossing a coin, may be resorted to even in a formal vote.
+Sometimes some method of random choice, such as tossing a coin, may be resorted to, even in a formal vote.

 In some legislative bodies, a casting vote can only be exercised according to strict rules or constitutional conventions.
 For example, the Speaker of the British House of Commons (a position whose functions and conventions of operation inspire similar roles in several other nations using the Westminster system) is expected by convention to follow Speaker Denison's rule (i.e. to vote to allow further discussion, if this is possible, and otherwise to vote in favour of the status quo).
 This in effect means "Yes/Yea/Aye" on the first and second reading of a bill, "No/Nay" on the third, "Yes/Yea/Aye" on the government's budget, and "No/Nay" on a motion of no confidence.

 Examples of two-player games

 Chess

-Chess has seven ways of ending or achieving a draw from an opponent: stalemate, agreement between the players, the fifty-move rule, seventy-five-move rule, threefold repetition, fivefold repetition, or neither player having sufficient material to checkmate.
+Chess has five ways of ending or achieving a draw from an opponent: stalemate, agreement between the players, the fifty-move rule (and its extension, seventy-five-move rule), threefold repetition (and its extension, fivefold repetition), or neither player having sufficient material to checkmate.
 At top-level play, roughly half of games end in a draw.